BY SOFO ARCHON

 To be religiously indoctrinated means to suppress yourself in numerous ways.
 That’s because to follow a religious dogma means that you act in certain ways solely because a scripture or an authority figure says so, and not because you truly feel like doing so, and this has tremendously negative consequences both on yours and the world’s the well-being.

-In addition, doing certain things just because your religion says that are good, might actually be harmful to yourself and those around you, even if you have the best intentions.
-It’s not surprising therefore that some of the greatest atrocities in the human history have taken place in the name of religion.
+In addition, doing certain things just because your religion says that are good might actually be harmful to yourself and those around you, even if you have the best intentions.
+No wonder some of the greatest atrocities in the human history have taken place in the name of religion.

-Having said all these, most of the world’s major religions do have some important lessons to teach, so study them and learn what you can from them, but make sure to discard what you feel is not right and helpful.
+Having said the above, most of the world’s major religions do have at their core some important lessons to teach, so study them and learn what you can from them, but make sure to discard what you feel is not right and helpful.
 Above all, don’t be attached to any ideology, whether religious or otherwise.

-Being deeply social beings with an inherent need to connect and be loved by others, many of us choose to compromise the way we live in order to receive social approval, out of fear that doing otherwise we’ll be abandoned and experience loneliness.
+Being deeply social beings with an inherent need to connect and be loved by others, many of us choose to compromise the way we live in order to receive social approval, out of fear that if we don’t do so we’ll be abandoned and experience loneliness.

-This way, however, we only achieve to suppress ourselves and hence sacrifice our well-being.
-Obviously, to force yourself into doing things just because others told you to do so, is not the healthiest decision to make for yourself.
+This way, however, we only achieve to sacrifice our well-being.
+Obviously, to force yourself into doing things just because others told you to do so, is not the best decision to make for yourself.

-Of course, to rebel against society is a difficult thing to do, but absolutely necessary to bringing peace, happiness and freedom into your life and creating a more beautiful world for all humans.
-Therefore, if you want to live better, you need to to let go of the toxic beliefs that have been handed down to you from tradition and gather the courage in your heart to say a big NO to fulfilling society’s expectations, no matter the obstacles you might encounter along your journey.
+To rebel against society is a difficult thing to do, but absolutely necessary to bring peace, happiness and freedom into your life and help create a more beautiful world for all humanity.
+Therefore, if you want to make positive personal and social change, you need to to let go of the toxic beliefs that were instilled into your mind from tradition and gather the courage in your heart to say a big NO to fulfilling society’s expectations, no matter the obstacles you might encounter along your journey.

 Featured image: MichaelShapcott